nadzzzzzzz/TYPER/README.md

 ## Disclaimer

 Use this script responsibly.
 Avoid using it in ways that could be considered unethical or disruptive.
 The author is not responsible for any misuse of this tool.
 Be mindful of where you are typing and ensure you have the appropriate permissions.

 ## Author

-[nadzzzzzzz/GitHub Username]
+[Your Name/GitHub Username]
+Key changes for PowerShell:

+File extension is .ps1
+Running the script uses .\type.ps1
+No need for a virtual environment or pip since PowerShell handles dependencies differently.
+If your script does have dependencies (rare for this type of script), you'd handle those within PowerShell itself (e.g., using Install-Module).
+The rest of the structure and explanations are generally the same, but now tailored to the PowerShell context.